logo left

 Beurre Manié

-Lots of times you will find sauces thickened in France with something called a buerre manié, made by mixing softened butter with an equal amount of flour and a bit of cooking liquid.
-The buerre manié is added to the dish a few minutes before serving.
+Lots of times you will find sauces thickened in France with something called a beurre manié, made by mixing softened butter with an equal amount of flour and a bit of cooking liquid.
+The beurre manié is added to the dish a few minutes before serving.
 I have left it as an optional step in this recipe.
 If you can afford the extra calories, go ahead with this addition, but you will get a very tasty and satisfying stew even if you leave it out.

 Serving Suggestion